Turning a Refusal into a Re-Application Strategy

 • Strategy Session: We list the exact documents needed to fix the error.

-• Cover Letter: We write a professional legal-style cover letter referencing your new evidence.
+• Cover Letter Guidance: We help you construct a professional cover letter referencing your new evidence.

 Required if you have: